thomassuedbroecker/gitops-app-of-apps/README.md

 This is an example to setup [app an apps pattern for ArgoCD](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/).

-We using the basic setup of the blog post from ["Use Software Everywhere and IasCable to setup GitOps on a Red Hat OpenShift Cluster in a Virtual Private Cloud on IBM Cloud"](https://wp.me/paelj4-1tZ) as our starting point.
+As our starting point we using the basic setup you can follow in the blog post called ["Use Software Everywhere and IasCable to setup GitOps on a Red Hat OpenShift Cluster in a Virtual Private Cloud on IBM Cloud"](https://wp.me/paelj4-1tZ) .

 That means we have following in place: